As developers embrace Kubernetes, Replicated launches tools to manage its deployments – TechCrunch

 Replicated has already sold its toolkit to a number of vendors, including: HashiCorp, CircleCI, Gradle, Snyk, GitPrime, Sysdig, Wickr, SignalSciences and many others and has distributed those applications into 1,500 enterprises, including 50 of the Fortune 100.

-Now, Replicated KOTS enables vendors to easily package an upstream, and fully-supported distribution of Kubernetes with their application for enterprises who have yet to fully embrace Kubernetes.
+Now, Replicated KOTS enables vendors to easily package an upstream, and fully supported, distribution of Kubernetes with their application for enterprises which have yet to fully embrace Kubernetes.

-Once deployed, KOTS gives administrators the ability to get an application configured and deployed using step-through configuration, automated preflight checks and 1-click updates.
+Once deployed, KOTS gives administrators the ability to get an application configured and deployed using step-through configuration, automated preflight checks and one-click updates.

-For more advanced cluster operators, the KOTS tools provide integrations that set up an application for automated day-2 operations.
+For more advanced cluster operators, the KOTS tools provide integrations that set up an application for automated day-two operations.
 Cluster operators can make last-mile configuration changes as overlays that will persist throughout application updates, the company said.

-The tools also integrate with internal enterprise image registries to piggy-back on the image scanning that enterprises conduct.
-Additionally, administrators can consolidate application updates to be automatically versioned through internal version control systems like GitHub Enterprise or GitLab, enabling GitOps for 3rd-party applications.
+The tools also integrate with internal enterprise image registries to piggyback on the image scanning that enterprises conduct.
+Additionally, administrators can consolidate application updates to be automatically versioned through internal version control systems like GitHub Enterprise or GitLab, enabling GitOps for third-party applications.

-Already, Replicated has four customers who are using its KOTS suite of tools.
+Already, Replicated has four customers using its KOTS suite of tools.
 The idea is to give businesses a way to operationalize and support software developers for alerts and provide tools to manage deployments on premises.

-“We’re administrative tooling so you can configure and update and troubleshoot to manage this third party app,” Miller says.
+“We’re administrative tooling so you can configure and update and troubleshoot to manage this third-party app,” Miller says.

 The KOTS tools automate the process of delivering and controlling the delivery of software into a system and help to manage the last-mile configuration.

 “There’s a whole level of super neediness that it goes to,” says Miller.
-“This integrates with enterprises existing first party deployment software management system.”
+“This integrates with enterprises existing first-party deployment software management system.”